bdusell/rau/docs/details.rst

 #.
 It slurps the entire training set into memory during training, so it will run
    out of memory on large datasets (~1m sequences).
 This might be fixed in the future.
 #.
+It only implements one kind of learning rate schedule.
+Learning rate warmup
+   is not included (although it is not badly needed for transformers with pre-norm).
+#.
 Training cannot be stopped and restarted, so it cannot recover from crashes.
    This feature might be added in the future.
 #.
 Does not implement distributed training or inference across multiple devices